State and Federal Funding Compliance Conditions

 By April 1 of the grant project period, the grantee must inform the staff if it will not be able to spend all of the grant funds.
 Refunds should be returned to the Arts Council as soon as possible and no later than May 31 of the grant project period.
 If unspent grant funds are returned after this deadline and are reverted to the state budget office, the grantee may not be eligible to receive grant funds for the next fiscal year or future grants may be paid on a reimbursement basis.

-At the end of the grant period, the grantee must submit a complete and accurate final report on the Arts Council’s ARTS Grants Online report form describing the grant project, giving an accurate account of how grant and matching funds were spent.
+At the end of the grant period, the grantee must submit a complete and accurate final report on the Arts Council’s Grants Online (GO) report form describing the grant project, giving an accurate account of how grant and matching funds were spent.

 The report will include any specific reporting requirements described in the guidelines for each grant category.
 It will also include Project Descriptors and Individuals Benefiting for national report statistics.
-Non-government organizations and individuals are required to submit the Office of State Budget and Management’s report online at NCGrants.gov in addition to the Arts Council’s final report.

 Report Violations and Consequences